ccollicutt/tanzu-service-routing-workshop/README.md

 No resources found in $USER namespace.
 ```

 * List namespaces.
-NOTE: THhs will NOT work, and shouldn't work.
+NOTE: This will NOT work, and shouldn't work.

 ```
 kubectl get ns